College of Business > Faculty > A to Z listing of Faculty > werner-debondt

 BSE, Engineering, Universitaire Faculteiten Sint-Ignatius te Antwerpen, 1976

 Werner F.M.
-De Bondt is a finance professor and economist who studies the psychology of financial decision-making.
+De Bondt is a professor emeritus in the Department of Finance at the Driehaus College of Business.
+Before taking emeritus status in 2019, De Bondt served as a professor of finance.
 He is one of the founders of the field of behavioral finance and the founding director of the Driehaus Center for Behavioral Finance at DePaul.

 De Bondt is a frequent speaker to academics and investment professionals around the world.
-He holds a PhD in business administration from Cornell University.
 De Bondt is also fluent in Dutch, French, German and English.
-In past years, he was a member of the faculty at variousuniversities in Europe, including Erasmus University Rotterdam, the University of Zurich, the University of Neuchatel and the University of Luxembourg.
+In past years, he was a member of the faculty at various universities in Europe, including Erasmus University Rotterdam, the University of Zurich, the University of Neuchatel and the University of Luxembourg.
 Between 1992 and 2003, he was the Frank Graner Professor of Investment Management at the University of Wisconsin-Madison.